-

 Step by Step Guide

-1 Install Help Dialog PRO
+Step 1 Install Help Dialog PRO

 Ensure that Help Dialog PRO is installed on your website before proceeding.

-2 Enable Polylang / WPML Setting
+Step 2 Enable Polylang / WPML Setting

 If you have successfully completed the installation process for either of the two plugins, you can now proceed to the next steps outlined in this documentation.